What is Capsulitis of the Second Toe?

 When is Surgery Needed?

 Once the second toe starts moving toward the big toe, it will never go back to its normal position unless surgery is performed.
-The foot and ankle surgeon will select the procedure or combination of procedures best suited to the individual patient.
+Blue Ridge Foot and Ankle Clinic will select the procedure or combination of procedures best suited to the individual patient.